 What I do: Once I’ve finished writing a piece, I take the document and leave the setting.
 I go for a walk, find a secluded place and read the lines out loud.
 I’m always amazed at the number of words I eat up when I write.

 Get a Partner

 Not just in life, in writing too, a partner can go a long way in sharing the stress.
 And tell you what?
 Unlike the hunt for life partners, writing partners are easy to find.
-All you need is someone with decent understanding of the language nuances, writing styles, and of course, ample patience.
+All you need is someone with a decent understanding of the language nuances, writing styles, and of course, ample patience.

 What I do: I’ve had a hard time finding a writing partner; haven’t yet found one.
-Since I have fairly good grasp of the basic elements of the language, I become my own writing partner.
+Since I have a fairly good grasp of the basic elements of the language, I become my own writing partner.
 I wear on the copy editor’s hat and start dissecting my own work.